mlverse/torch/content/home/band_two.md

 ---
-title: Learn torch
+title: Dive in
 ---

-See how you can use torch to build deep learning models for computer vision, natural language processing and tabular data in our documentation.
+Learn torch basics, from tensors via automatic differentiation to neural network modules.
+Then, check out how torch is used in applied problems, spanning areas as different as time series forecasting, image recognition, and text or audio processing.
+Finally, we always welcome contributions, be they large or small, to the [torch ecosystem](/packages)!